 Grief will also arise in response to never having had something we’re all supposed to take for granted, such as health, strength, security, or a happy childhood.

 Grief enables you to survive losses by immersing you in the deep river that flows underneath all life.
 If you can’t move into your grief, you may only experience destabilization and dissociation in response to the shock of loss, injustice, inequality, and death – instead of being cleansed and renewed in the river of all souls.

 GRIEF: The Deep River of the Soul

 THE INTERNAL QUESTIONS: What must be mourned?
-What must be released completely?
+How do I honor what was lost?